mashiike/shimesaba/README.md

 Optional, default=max
 How to aggregate metrics.
 There are `max`,` total`, `avg`.

+##### interpolated_value

+Optional
+Specifies the value to interpolate if the data point is missing.
+If not specified, it will be treated as nil in the expression.

 #### definitions

 The `definitions` accepts list of SLI/SLO definition configure.